-We've all read a few how-to articles like how to use chatbots for marketing or how to block someone on LinkedIn, or some other informative topic guide.
+We've all read a few how-to articles like how to use LinkedIn or some other informative topic guide.
 There's something about a guide that attracts people to click.
 It makes them feel as though all their solutions await in one large piece of content, and sometimes it does just that; other times not so much.

 Creating how-to guides are great content builders because they help to drive more traffic, links, social shares, and potential customers to your blog.

 It takes time to write an excellent guide and how-to guide.
 You want to make sure you're addressing as many problems or questions your readers may have about the topic.

 TIP: Create the most valuable content you can by using customer reviews to learn about their pain points and needs.

 Seventy-three percent of millennials prefer when businesses communicate with them via email, and with 99% of consumers checking their email every day, it provides the perfect platform for delivering content.

 An email series is a series of emails sent to subscribers informing or teaching them about a specific topic(s).
 For example, your email series could be a guide to using Facebook chatbots in which you send your customers step-by-step guides on how to set up their Facebook chatbot from start to finish in a series of emails.